 Credit risk on rates and annual charges is minimised by the ability of Council to recover these debts as a secured charge over the land; that is, the land can be sold to recover the debt.
 Council is also able to charge interest on overdue rates and annual charges at higher than market rates which further encourages payment.

-Not yet overdue rates and an lue rates and annual charges
+\$ '000 2022 Gross carrying amount Not yet Not yet overdue rates and annual charges

-\$ '000 overdue < 5 years ≥ 5 years Total
+overdue < 5 years ≥ 5 years Total

-2022

-Gross carrying amount 525 262 787
+525 262 - 787

-2021

-Gross carrying amount 430 214 644
+2021 Gross carrying amount 430 214 - 644